Interview with Andrii Gapon

 Very important.
 KfW helped to build us from scratch.
 It was a co-owner of the BDF till 2019.
 Then KfW left, because the job was done.
 But since then KfW on behalf of the German government supported our programmes on different scales - and has been an essential donor since the Russian invasion.
 KfW is like a good parent, always on the side of its child.
 One day I hope that we can give some of that back, in whichever form.

 At the moment we are only 24 employees here; I think the BDF has to grow and transform into a real nation-wide development institution.
 That’s my vision.
-But of course there is still quite a way to go to reach that vision.
+And it has received considerable support during the Ukraine Recovery Conference that took place in Berlin in June 2024.

 Andrii Gapon has been the BDF Chairperson of the Management Board since October 2020.
 A lawyer by training, he has gained substantial experience in the private sector.
 Prior to heading the BDF he was Deputy CEO of the Ukrainian branch of an international telecommunication company and before that he worked, among others, as a Legal Advisor in a private company.
 Andrii Gapon holds a Bachelor´s Degree in Law and a Master´s Degree in International Law.
 At the BDF he can bring in his legal expertise combined with his knowledge of the private sector.